 - confirming the remuneration or other compensation for the board members

-- confirming the remuneration for the auditors
+- confirming the remuneration for the auditor and the operations inspector

-- confirming the operational plan/strategy
+- confirming the operational plan

 - confirming the budget and the entry and membership fees